marcusgia2505/classsExGameInstructions/docs/Programming.rst

 Function to save variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you want to retrieve variables, those variables have to be stored before.
 For decision inputs this happens automatically.
-If you want to retrieve variables used in the subjects program, you have to save them before by using the following function:
+If you want to retrieve variables defined or used in the subjects program, you have to save them before by using the following function:

 :php:`$save("varname", $value);`